Northwest Arkansas Business Pulse

 Key Questions

-What is the 'Growing Home' plan from the NWA Council?
+What is the NWA Council's 'Growing Home' plan?

-The 'Growing Home' plan is a regional strategy to manage growth toward a projected 1 million population by 2050.
-It emphasizes urban and walkable design, infrastructure improvements, housing, and cost control.
+It is a regional strategy to manage growth toward a population of 1 million by 2050, emphasizing urban and walkable design, infrastructure, housing, and cost control.
+The plan also includes a 130-acre housing development.